AliKazmierczak/diablo2-utils/README.md

 ```

 # Tip and tricks
 You should **never** run NPM or node in any form on your host machine.
-Thus you should execute all commands on the docker container of webclient, eg.
+Thus you should execute all commands on the docker container of d2speedrun-utils, eg.

 ## SSH to container
 This will:
-- login you into webclient container
+- login you into d2speedrun-utils container

 Just execute (for Mac/Linux)
 ```
-docker-exec -it webclient /bin/bash
+docker-exec -it d2speedrun-utils /bin/bash
 ```
 For Windows:
 ```
-winpty docker exec -it webclient bash
+winpty docker exec -it d2speedrun-utils bash
 ```